firehol/blocklist-ipsets/README.md

 [EmergingThreats.net](http://www.emergingthreats.net/) [list](http://doc.emergingthreats.net/bin/view/Main/TorRules) of TOR network IPs

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://rules.emergingthreats.net/blockrules/emerging-tor.rules).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Fri May 22 04:30:09 UTC 2015.

 The ipset `tor` has **6340** entries, **6340** unique IPs.